openedx/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_overview.rst

 content.

-If your course uses content experiments, the grade report that you generate from the Instructor Dashboard includes a column identifying the experiment group that each learner has been assigned to.
+If your course uses content experiments, the grade report that you generate from the instructor dashboard includes a column identifying the experiment group that each learner has been assigned to.
 For more information, see :ref:`Interpret the Grade Report`.